Coding Agent Skills

 How It Works

-The plugin provides your coding agent with structured knowledge about every Archyl MCP tool — including parameters, expected values, and best practices.
+Each skill provides your coding agent with structured knowledge about specific Archyl MCP tools — including parameters, expected values, and best practices.
 When you ask your agent to perform an architecture task, it:

 - Constructs the correct parameters (project IDs, element types, relationship types)